 Honest and Fair Dealing

-Employees must endeavor to deal honestly, ethically and fairly with the Company’s customers, suppliers, charterers, competitors and Employees.
-No Employee should take unfair advantage of anyone through manipulation, concealment, abuse of privilege information, misrepresentation of material facts, or any other unfair-dealing practice.
+Employees must endeavor to deal honestly, ethically, and fairly with the Company’s customers, suppliers, charterers, competitors, and Employees.
+No Employee should take unfair advantage of anyone through manipulation, concealment, abuse of privileged information, misrepresentation of material facts, or any other unfair-dealing practice.

 Honest conduct is considered to be conduct that is free from fraud or deception and ethical conduct is considered to be conduct conforming to accepted professional standards of conduct.

 (a) avoid any interest that conflicts with the interests of the Company or that could reasonably be determined to harm the Company’s reputation, and